maolro/raldamain/en/rules/main rules/venenos_enfermedades.md

 ## Diseases

-Each day after a creature is infected with a disease, it must roll against the gravity roll of this one.
-If it succeeds, it reduces the level of the disease by 1, recovering if it reaches 0, but if it fails it will increase the level of the disease by 1.
-The advantages and disadvantages generated will add Advantage or Disadvantage dice to the next roll against the disease.
+Each day after a creature is infected with a disease, it must do a CON check against the disease's severity value.
+If it succeed, it reduces the level of the disease by 1, recovering if it reaches 0, but if it fails it will increase the level of the disease by 1.

 ### Physical illness